ZouhairMudakka/open-aiagent-mcp/README.md

 ## 🖥 Interactive Web Chat

 The repository now ships with a minimal yet powerful static web interface located in `src/webui/`.
-Once the server is running simply open `http://localhost:8000/ui` in your browser and start chatting.
+Once the server is running simply open `http://localhost:8000/ui`

-Key aspects:
-* **Token Streaming** – The UI receives tokens over a WebSocket (`/ws`) and displays them with a sleek typing effect.
-* **Tool Events** – When the agent invokes a tool, the UI shows a highlighted message describing the call and its arguments.
-* **Settings Panel** – The client calls the `/settings` endpoints to read & patch runtime options (provider, model, temperature) without restarting the server.

-Feel free to replace the HTML/CSS/JS with anything you like—FastAPI just serves the directory.